yoshakami/MSM-Deluxe-Tools/README.md

 ```
 (linux users have to do it with pip3, and probably install tkinter)

-if you plan looking at the source code, be aware that they are written to be used in C:/Yosh. the installer's job is to edit these paths (and also add assets)
-the reason why path is not relative is because the tools are being added to %path% environment variable, in order to be used everywhere
+if you plan looking at the source code, be aware that they are written to only be used in their installation folder, because of the external language txt.
+The tools are being added to %path% environment variable, in order to be used everywhere
 you can easily change the language with #language.txt or from the main menu

 All scripts have a special utility, sometimes it's just for fun, or very useful

-they are all independent scripts, they just need to access the config file named 'a' (bstick + checkbuttons), or some png (especially for msmhelp, I made all these png) and of course the icons and #language.txt

-if you want to know what's happening when you launch an app by the explorer navbar, it simply run an exe that will run a vbs which will state wether or not the app needs a console, make that console associated with the app on the taskbar, and will make it an alone process by launching a .lnk shortcut file of the python script, so there's a custom icon on the taskbar

 ## if the installer doesn't open
 check what the console says